-The Coalition then focused on extending this trail north and south.
-In 2002, with support from the Coalition, a southern extension was built from the Loop Trail to Kirby Billingsley Hydro Park.
-And finally, after years of effort, the Coalition was instrumental in securing the necessary permitting and funding to build the Rocky Reach Trail, a 5 mile northern extension to Lincoln Rock State Park.
+After completion of the Apple Capital Loop Trail, the CTLC focused on extending the trail system north and south.
+In 2002, with support from the CTLC, a southern extension was built from the Loop Trail to Kirby Billingsley Hydro Park.
+And finally, after years of effort, the CTLC was instrumental in securing the necessary permitting and funding to build the Rocky Reach Trail, a 5 mile northern extension to Lincoln Rock State Park, completed in 2015.

-The Coalition remains dedicated to building on the Valley's trail system, and is now pursuing efforts to build a trail connecting Wenatchee and Leavenworth through the Wenatchee River Valley, starting with the Wenatchee Valley Scenic Bikeway.
-And most recently, the Coalition was successful in the effort to Save Peshastin Mill Waterfront Access.
+The CTLC remains dedicated to building on the area's trail system, and is now pursuing efforts to build a trail connecting Wenatchee and Leavenworth through the Wenatchee River Valley, starting with the concept of a Wenatchee Valley Scenic Bikeway.

 Our BoardPresident - Mike SorensenVice President - Marilyn HedgesSecretary - Robbie ScottTreasurer - Brett HenkleBoard Members - Charity Duffy, Mel Henkle, Peter Burgoon(Left) Mike Sorensen, President of the CTLC, pulls goat head thorns at the 27th Street Parking lot of the Apple Capital Loop Trail, East Wenatchee.Left to right: Bill Fraser, Dolly Buckingham, Bob Parlette, Dave Jaecks, Bonnie Orr, Bill Layman, Peter Burgoon, Charity Duffy, and Mike Sorensen.